 Finding an English-speaking doctor in Spain

 Spain has a big expat and tourist population, so there are plenty of English-speaking doctors available.
 The British government has an extensive list of English-speaking doctors, covering Madrid, Malaga, Barcelona, Alicante, and the Canary Islands.

 Registering with a Doctor in Spain

 Before you can make an appointment to see a doctor in Spain, you must register with a local doctor.
 Take note that doctors may offer both state and private consultations and treatments, so make it clear which type you require.

 When you register, you should be given a leaflet called Carta de Derechos y Deberes (Charter of Rights and Obligations) setting out your rights as a patient.

 After you register with your local health center or doctor, you will receive a SIP (Sistema de Informacion Poblacional) health card.
 Make sure to carry this with you as you will need to show it whenever you access state healthcare services or treatments.
 This will ensure that you will not be charged any fees for going to the doctor in Spain or visiting a Spanish hospital.

 Making an appointment with doctors in Spain

-Once you have registered, you can make an appointment with a doctor in Spain, sometimes even the same day.
-Generally, opening hours are from Monday to Saturday, from 9:00-17:00.
+Once you have registered, you can make an appointment with a doctor in Spain, sometimes even on the same day.
+Generally, opening hours are from Monday to Saturday, from 9:00 to 17:00.